patrickzib/SOFA/README.md

 # Scripts

-See the provided scripts in the `scripts`-folder for examples to run MESSI v2.0 with SFA summarization.
+See the provided scripts in the `scripts`-folder for examples to run SOFA with SFA summarization.

-The MESSI-SFA command is
+The SOFA command is

 ```bash
 FILE_PATH=/vol/tmp/schaefpa/messi_datasets/deep1b.bin